torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

-This document may not be entirely up to date and comprehensive.
+This document may yest be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable module.
 Loadable modules, after being loaded into the running kernel, also reveal their parameters in /sys/module/${modulename}/parameters/.
 Some of these